Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Yet as the movie goes along and we learn more about Kilmonger’s past and family connection, we also indirectly start to see the blind side in Wakanda’s pride.
 In isolating itself from the rest of the world and helping others across history, the people allowed themselves to believe that the preservation of their tradition at all costs was a good thing.
 A necessary thing.
 That there was no wrong in it and it was both the morally and culturally right thing to do, given history’s record of the global Black experience.

 That inability to see or examine their own flaws left them open to the fallibilities that Killmonger and later T’Challa accuse the nation of.
 Black Panther is very explicit in making it clear that T'Chaka’s faults are not an excuse for racist, imperialist policies or Killmonger’s rage-fueled drive for revenge.
 But that did play a part in perpetuating the problems of the larger world by not self-examining their own traditions.
-Thus this leads to the situation of Killmonger legally taking the throne, but with ill-intent, and T’Challa’s decision to break from centuries-old traditions by opening Wakanda to the world and revealing their advanced tech and creating agencies to address world issues.
+Thus this leads to the situation of Killmonger legally taking the throne, but with ill-intent, and T’Challa’s decision to break from centuries-old traditions by opening Wakanda to the world and revealing their advanced tech, and creating agencies to address world issues.

 Where The Lack of Self-Examination has Stumbled or Failed

 The main reason this strikes me so hard is that this willingness to accept blindness for the sake of righting wrongs or protection from the unjust is something that I see much of in the many progressive movements of the last seven years or so.
-While operating against a more clear and longer lasting injustice of racial superiority/patriarchy, the lack of examination has led some to attitudes that are comparable to the enemy they are fighting.
+While operating against a more clear and longer-lasting injustice of racial superiority/patriarchy, the lack of examination has led some to attitudes that are comparable to the enemy they are fighting.
 Or at least an opening that the enemy can exploit.
 That some unseen/holy power protects them from doing any wrong and placing them above human flaws.

 Take for example Occupy Wall Street in 2011.
 That movement started as some hundreds of people protesting and encamping themselves in front of the wealthiest street in America, if not the world.
 The common narrative on the street was that it was to stand against the financial exploitation of the “1%,” those Americans who were not just wealthy, but controlled how that wealth was distributed across the nation.
-And usually the distribution favored upholding the power of those same people at the expense of the rest of the populace.
+And usually, the distribution favored upholding the power of those same people at the expense of the rest of the populace.
 It was a worthy cause that nearly half the nation agreed was legitimate.
 Not only that, it inspired similar events across the world and went on for over a year.

 However, within Occupy, it suffered from a lack of leadership and thus a condensed definition of what it actually stood for.
 This was best shown when reporters would ask many protestors on Wall Street what they were there for and they almost always gave different answers.
 Because no one in the movement had been willing to address that, it allowed the besieged elite to simply wait and bide their time until Occupy collapsed or local businesses cleared their opponents out because of the disruption it caused to their own smaller businesses.

 Another example is my involvement in the Black Lives Matter protests last year in Rochester, NY.
 I was involved because I believed that the cops who killed George Floyd needed to be held accountable and were not.
-And that there was a systemic problem within the law enforcement of a inherent bias towards seeing non-White people as criminals or potential criminals to be.
+And that there was a systemic problem within the law enforcement of an inherent bias towards seeing non-White people as criminals or potential criminals to be.
 It is a worthy and needed cause and I am still glad I was a part of that.

 However, I saw the lack of a coherent and tangible goal.
 What was the endgame to the marches?
 New government oversight?
 City councils specifically created to watch over the police?
 Re-education of cops?